THEATRE OF VOICES IN TRINITY CHAPEL

 Theatre of Voices, director famous Paul Hillier are the four young people who made it all happen – plus Rihab Azar on the oud ( a really lovely instrument I have never consciously heard before) and the organ.
 Powered by Christopher Bowers-Broadbent- in the second half which featured the Berliner Mass by Arvo Pärt, it was a key to the full joy of this piece.

-Murray Carmack and Howard Skempton created Heraclitus a lovely ethereal piece and poetic joy.
-Kevin Volans created the African bush with Walking Song .
-All topped off by the miracle that is Arco Pärt’s Berliner Mass with organ by Christopher Bowers Broadbent.
+Murray Carmack and Howard Skempton created Heraclitus a lovely ethereal piece and poetic joy, and great to see the composer take. a live bow..
+Kevin Volans created the African bush adventure in sound.

-Music all a bit of an adventure as the woman next me commented as she discarded the prolix programme.’
-I am just letting it all wash over me’ -wise choice with the overload of literature - especially the LBTQ+ History Month in Cambridge handout - indecipherable.
+Music is all a bit of an adventure, as the woman next to me commented as she discarded the prolix programme.’
+I am just letting it all wash over me’ she announced -- a wise choice with the overload of literature - especially the LBTQ+ History Month in Cambridge handout - indecipherable.

 A fabulous and genuinely evening of musical originality .